 If you suspect your dog might have cancer, don’t wait to see your veterinarian.
-Rudy was prone to lumps and bumps under her skin, which Carolina kept an eye on, along with regular visits to the clinic.
+Rudy was prone to lumps and bumps under her skin, which Carolina and her husband kept an eye on along with regular visits to the clinic.

 “While the speed of growth led us to the vet rather quickly, seeing the vet early on was a huge help to the positive outcome.”

 Then, when Rudy was 12 years old, a new lump appeared on her skin, and it was like none of her previous growths – it grew and evolved rapidly.
-In fact, just three weeks after it appeared, her vet confirmed it was cancer.
+In fact, just three weeks after it appeared the family’s vet confirmed it was cancer.

 2. Learn everything you can